pepcape/grcis/newmodules/JosefPelikan-CatmullRomAnimator/README.md

 2. **domain interval** in seconds - similar to ``Start`` and ``End`` (see ``ITimeDependent``)

-3. **period** - for some interpolation styles you need to define "time period".
+3. **period** - you need to define "time period" for some interpolation styles.
 Applicable to ``PropertyAnimator.InterpolationStyle.Cyclic`` and ``PropertyAnimator.InterpolationStyle.Pendulum``

-4. **interpolation style** - one of choices from enum type ``InterpolationStyle { Once, Cyclic, Pendulum }``
+4. **interpolation style** - one of the choices from enum type ``InterpolationStyle { Once, Cyclic, Pendulum }``

 5. **key value vector** ("knot-vector") - the animation data itself.
 Vector of key-values